 According to Morris (2012) for Apartment Therapy, some designers suggest using a high gloss paint on your ceilings to make low ceilings appear higher, since it will reflect the light better.

 Still, others suggest painting the ceilings the same color as the walls or carrying the ceiling color onto the walls for a few inches, sort of like a painted crown molding trim job.

 16. Make A Vertical Feature Wall

 This hack again highlights how vertical features and design can make your ceilings feel taller.
-Furthermore, having a well crafted feature wall will take attention away from low ceilings and shift focus towards a unique design element in a room.
+Plus, having a well crafted feature wall will take attention away from low ceilings and shift focus towards a unique design element in a room.